DeflatedPickle/ptit/README.md

 ### Crop
 Adding the `-c`/`--crop` flag will crop the image to it's content, removing all surrounding transparent pixels
 #### Example
-> Note: Used in combination with `-r` to avoid large images
+> Used in combination with `-r` to avoid large images
 ##### Without
 ![](.github/image/wurmple_uncropped.png)
 ##### With